Chapter 11

 After mass Gillian called for him to tell him her father was ready.

-Gillian and Finbar piled into the back and her mother into the front.
+Gillian and Finbar piled into the back of their car and her mother into the front.

 The car was reversed out to face the main road and as it accelerated Finbar opened his comics and as the car was going fast and the top was down, the comics flew up into the air and sailed down like wings of angels to spread love, harmony and protection to the area.